How to avoid writing about multiple topics

 It can be very easy to interconnect topics and impacts.
 A classic example is writing about a company’s environmental footprint and including information about its greenhouse gas emissions, waste management, and water and energy consumption.

 Each of these impacts should be treated as one topic in one analysis.
-Doing the opposite makes it impossible to rate the scale and value of the company’s impact.
+Doing the opposite makes it impossible to rate the severity and value of the company’s impact.

 The example below effectively illustrates the problem of multiple topics :